 - Payment method.
 More than 60% of sellers prefer to receive payment in cash.
 If this is the case with your seller, make sure you and the seller sign a receipt to keep as proof that the payment has been completed.

 - Delivery method.
-Decide whether you’d like your seller to park the car on your property where you can legally keep it or have the car picked up by a tow truck.
+Decide whether you’d like your seller to park the car on your property where you can legally keep it or have a tow truck pick it up.

 In addition to a purchase agreement, remember to keep all exchanges of messages and/or emails between you and the seller (which includes the sales ad you saw in the first place).